zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/05-personalizing-site-experience/01-segmentation/02-creating-user-segments.md

 1. Click in the top text area and enter a name for your User Segment.

 1. Drag the *User*, *Organization*, and/or *Session* properties that you need to the Conditions box, and configure the fields to create the condition for the User Segment.
-See the [Defining Segmentation Criteria](./04-defining-segment-criteria.markdown) reference for an explanation of all the properties you can use.
+See the [The Segments Editor](./03-the-segments-editor.md) for more information on using the editor and an explanation of all the properties you can use.
 You can add properties to the default list by creating a [Custom Field](TODO) for Users or Organizations.

   You can prevent typos by directly selecting Organizations through the interface.